 Trump has made the motive explicit.
 He has repeatedly said a core objective was to “keep the oil,” and declared the United States is now “in charge” of Venezuela — tying the war to plans to reopen the country’s oil sector under U.S. dominance.

 Since Jan.
-3, U.S. officials have said operations will continue until Venezuela is “stabilized” — language designed to make the mission open-ended.
+3, U.S. officials have said military operations will continue until Venezuela is “stabilized” — language designed to make the mission open-ended.
 In that framework, “stabilization” does not mean peace.
 It means control: controlling airspace, ports, fuel supply, communications, and the movement of money.

 Venezuela’s hydrocarbons law